See our exclusive index of companies on the move:Explore Stocks

-Rio Tinto (ASX:RIO) creates five products on the western side of Australia including Pilbara Blend, Yandicoogina and Robe Valley.
+Rio Tinto (ASX:RIO) creates five products in Western Australia including Pilbara Blend, Yandicoogina and Robe Valley.
 Pilbara Blend products — making up over two-thirds of their iron ore portfolio — are known for consistent quality.
 Yandicoogina is used by many customers in East Asia and southern China; Robe Valley, with the company’s lowest iron content, is sold for more niche applications.

-In partnership with NASA, Rio Tinto plans to open its first intelligent mine: Gudai-Darri, a AU$2.6 billion iron new project with autonomous transportation and drilling systems.
-In 2018 funding was approved and with the lifting of COVID-19 restrictions, the first production from the plant is expected by summer 2022.
+In partnership with NASA, Rio Tinto opened its first intelligent mine in 2022: Gudai-Darri, a AU$2.6 billion iron new project with autonomous transportation and drilling systems.
+With an expected life of more than 40 years and an annual capacity of 43 million tonnes, Gudai-Darri is forecast to reach capacity in 2023.